-- 1) Requires immediate intervention and/or medical attention without which the member would present an immediate danger to themselves or others. - 2) Which renders the member incapable of controlling, knowing, or understanding the consequences of their actions.
+- Requires immediate intervention and/or medical attention without which the member would present an immediate danger to themselves or others. - Renders the member incapable of controlling, knowing, or understanding the consequences of their actions.

 Emergency services and emergency care means: